VeenaBharathi/ToDoList/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+Create a new folder in your local and run git clone https://github.com/VeenaBharathi/ToDoList from the folder location to get the project files.

 ## Development server

 Run npm install to install all the dependencies.